Ollokuz23/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Writes a function that multiplies two integers
 Writes a function that prints the numbers, from 0 to 9, followed by a new line. prints out no.s from 0 to 9 excluding 2 & 4
+Write a function that draws a straight line in the terminal.